 Palo Santo serves a Latin inspired Thanksgiving meal.

 Palo Santo — Park Slope

-Palo Santo, a neighborhood favorite is peppering their Thanksgiving menu with the Latin inspired flavors they are known for.
+Palo Santo, a neighborhood favorite in Park Slope, peppers their Thanksgiving menu with the Latin-inspired flavors they are known for.
 Both dark and white meat turkey are showcased with vivid sauces.
 Their menu is still being finalized, but the meal will run you about $45 per person.
 Call for more information.

 Reynard — Williamsburg

 Are you thankful you made it out of (insert hometown here)?
 Celebrate by having a Very Brooklyn Thanksgiving at Reynard, a stunning space in the Wythe Hotel, a former factory.
 Reynard offers a three-course meal from 12 to 8pm.
-Highlights from last year's menu include apple and sunchoke salad, whole wood roasted cauliflower, and a choice of wood-kissed turkey, rib of beef, or coal-roasted honeynut squash, along with plentiful sides.
+Highlights from this year's menu include apple and sunchoke salad, whole roasted cauliflower, and a choice of turkey, beef, or roasted honeynut squash, along with plentiful sides.
 Finish with traditional desserts with a spin.
 Cost is $95 per person and children 12 and under are $52.
 As a note, service is included in the price.
-Call for reservations and updated menu.
+Call for reservations.